 Use formazin stock suspension of 4,000 NTU, either prepared according to method SM 2130B, section 3.b, or of commercial origin.
-Use daily or working standards as outlined below.
+Use daily or working standards as outlined below, or, alternatively, use standards provided by the manufacturer.
 Do not use standards past their expiration dates.
+If month and year are listed as the expiration date the reagent is considered expired on the first day on the month listed.